Nona the Ninth: Reception

 Nona the Ninth was a New York Times Best Seller and was generally well-received by critics.

 Publishers Weekly called the book "characteristically brilliant," adding that "Nona's lovely, simple, and occasionally silly voice" created a "riveting contrast" with the "dark, dense backdrop of the series so far."
-Nona the Ninth was nominated for the Nebula Award for Best Novel in March 2023.

-Lacy Baugher Milas, for Paste, commented that compared to the focus on grief and tragedy in the previous Locked Tomb books, "Nona the Ninth feels like something altogether different: A story about life, and maybe even a little bit about hope".
+Lacy Baugher Milas, for Paste, commented that compared to the focus on grief and tragedy in the previous The Locked Tomb books, "Nona the Ninth feels like something altogether different: A story about life, and maybe even a little bit about hope".
 She wrote that the book "expects us to do a fair amount of reading between the lines ourselves and offers up no easy answers".
 Baugher Milas called Muir's "immediate hook" of main character amnesia for the second book "in a row" a "gutsy move" – she highlighted that "Nona's story could not be more opposite to the 500-plus-page meditation on grief that was Harrow the Ninth. [...]
 Farewell Nona, we barely knew you.
 But what a lovely time we had together".

 Constance Grady, for Vox, wrote that "Nona the Ninth is a deceptive book: Its sweetness hides teeth, and then its teeth hide more sweetness.
 As long as you go in without expecting fancy things like being able to understand every detail of the action in a literal and straightforward way, it will treat you right".
 Grady also highlighted some "notable vibes" such as "dogs being good [...], the best cool girl gang leader [...], necromantic battles [...], nuclear war" and "more Catholicism than you might expect!"

-Linda Codega, for Gizmodo, called the book an "intermission" in the Locked Tomb series.
+Linda Codega, for Gizmodo, called the book an "intermission" in Muir's The Locked Tomb series.
 Codega wrote that "Nona the Ninth is an exercise in over-developing what should have been a single arc into a novel-length aside. [...]
 This book does include some great lyrical turns of phrase and running jokes. [...]
 It talks about grief, death, sacrifice, and depression with an expansiveness that is incredible and unmatched.
 But for all these benefits, Nona has none of their grace".
-She commented that the structure of the book means that some of the audience will "love it", however, "some people, like me, are going to slog through it, hoping that there's some kind of payoff at the 300-page mark".
+They commented that the structure of the book means that some of the audience will "love it", however, "some people, like me, are going to slog through it, hoping that there's some kind of payoff at the 300-page mark".
 Codega felt that this "payoff never happened" and that while the book is receiving "a lot of hype from die-hard fans", Nona the Ninth "is a book that would make me tell fans not to bother".

-Kirkus Reviews named Nona the Ninth one of the best science fiction and fantasy books of the year.